-Refer to the locations illustrated to find the unit ID tag and VIN tag on your unit.
-Important information, such as the unit serial number, model number, and Vehicle Identification Number (VIN) for your trailer are found on these tags.
+Refer to the illustration to locate the unit ID tag and Vehicle Identification Number (VIN) tag on the unit.
+Important information, such as the unit serial number, model number, VIN and tire loading information are found on these tags.
 Record the information from these tags so it is available if the tags are lost or damaged.
-When ordering parts or requesting technical service information, you may be asked to provide this information.
+When ordering parts or requesting assistance, you may be asked to provide this information.